The Sensitive Business Risk process

-Each of the two umbrella policies and seven sector guidelines of our Sustainability Risk Framework contains criteria and qualitative standards which define precisely when a transaction may present a “sustainability risk”.
+Each of the two umbrella policies and eight sector guidelines of our Sustainability Risk Framework contains criteria and qualitative standards which define precisely when a transaction may present a “sustainability risk”.
 We assess such transactions through our Sensitive Business Risk (SBR) process, which consists of two due diligence mechanisms – the SBR online assessment tool and the SBR referral tool.

 If the potential human rights or environmental risks of a transaction are assessed as high but the responsible underwriter wants to pursue it, it is automatically transferred through the SBR referral tool to Swiss Re’s in-house team of sustainability experts.
-These specialists then conduct targeted research to decide whether the transaction at hand is acceptable on ethical grounds.
+These specialists then conduct in-depth research to decide whether the transaction at hand is acceptable on ethical grounds.

 This decision takes the form of a binding recommendation either to go ahead with the transaction, to go ahead with certain conditions attached, or to abstain.
 If there is disagreement about the recommendation, the case can be escalated to the next management level and, ultimately, to the Group Chief Risk Officer and the Group Executive Committee.

 Since we introduced the SBR assessment tool in 2015, we have continually fine-tuned it, thus strengthening our underwriters’ ability to integrate sustainability risk assessment into their decision-making.
 Between 2015 and 2017, this led to a marked, and steady, decrease of SBR referrals to our in-house sustainability experts.